Dipanshu-Singh-Dev/reachhub/README.md

 ## Compromises
     - Authentication isn't configured correctly with Swagger, since it is wholly cookie based,After login the user is automatically authenticated
-    - CSV generation, the data is fairly complicated and would be suited more to a xlxs format thus the csv is fairly minimal
+    - CSV generation, the data is fairly complicated and would be suited more to a xlxs format with a multi sheet spreadsheet thus the csv is fairly minimal